ecbme4040/e4040-2022fall-assign0-xs2484/README.md

 ## (Re)naming of the student repository (TODO students)
 INSTRUCTIONS for naming the student's solution repository for assignments with one student:
 * Students need to use the following name for the repository with their solutions: e4040-2022Fall-assign0-UNI (the first part "e4040-2022Fall-assign0" will probably be inherited from the assignment, so only UNI needs to be added)
 * Initially, the system may give the repo a name which ends with a student's Github userid.
-The student should remove that githubID  and replace it with the name requested in the point above (UNI in 4-5 letter format)
+The student should change that name and replace it with the name requested in the point above
 * Good Example: e4040-2022Fall-assign0-zz9999;   Bad example: e4040-2022Fall-assign0-e4040-2022Fall-assign0-zz9999.
 * This change can be done from the "Settings" tab which is located on the repo page.